flipperdevices/flipperzero-firmware/documentation/FAQ.md

 ## Where can I find jamming files?
 Nowhere, this is illegal in almost every country in the world

-## I saw something on tiktok and want to ask how to do it, I just wanna be like real hacker
-And you might be banned for that in our communities, since 99% of that content is fake, or showing illegal actions, and we don't like tiktok related questions

-## I was banned in Unleashed Discord/Telegram/etc..
-How to remove ban?
-I created github issue and it was removed too!
-Not possible, rules is rules, read them before sending messages in our communities

-## How to clean .DS_Store and other dot files left from macOS
-`sudo dot_clean -mn /Volumes/Flipper\ SD` -> `Flipper\ SD` may be named differently for you, replace with your microSD card name

-## How to sort files on flipper microSD on macOS/Linux
-`will make sorting faster, and will work for OFW`
-1. `brew install fatsort` -> Install fatsort using brew.sh (only on macOS)
-2. `diskutil list` -> Find your disk name for flipper microSD
-3. `diskutil unmount /Volumes/Flipper\ SD`
-4. `sudo fatsort -n /dev/disk4s1` -> Replace `disk4s1` with your microSD id found on step 2

 ## Your Flipper feels slow and unresponsive?
 1. Make sure you using good microSD card from known brand, flipper works with microSD via SPI that means not any microSD will work good even if it works ok with other devices